jvorhauer/spikes/README.md

 # Spikes

-Some spike stuff in preparation of the final solution to the Note/Blog/Bookmark product that will be the backend for one or more Miruvor SaaS offerings.
+Some spike stuff in preparation of the final solution to the Note product that will be the backend for one or more Miruvor SaaS offerings.

 [![CodeCov](https://codecov.io/gh/jvorhauer/spikes/branch/main/graph/badge.svg?token=YVnjWS1wc8)](https://codecov.io/gh/jvorhauer/spikes)